bmerkle3/mediarep/README.md

 > * To get this project running in development mode in your browser input: chrome://extension to see extention
 > * The top right corner of chrome://extension turn on developer mode
-> * Next on the left side of chrome://extension click "load unpacked" and upload the project folder..
+> * Next on the left side of chrome://extension click "load unpacked" and upload the project folder.

 <br />
 <br />